 The word submission comes from the Greek word hupotassó.
 The Greek definition of submit is also used as a military term.
 It means to place or rank under, to subject.

 We’re not talking about a rank of importance here, but a hierarchy of accountability.

 In the book of Ephesians, Paul writes:

-We disagreed with that very memorable prayer because we misunderstood submission.
+We disagreed with that very memorable prayer – the one emphasizing biblical submission in marriage – because we misunderstood submission.
 We pictured that poor bride submitting to her new husband’s every whim.

 Now, think of how Christ loves you.
 Broken, flawed, you.
 The you that has on more than one occasion turned your back from His relentless love.
 His fierce love.

 The man, God gave you, is called to love you like that.
 However, submission is not putting your husband’s will and authority above that of Christ.